Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix Thaumic Augmentation Terraformer not functioning.
 - Fix Observers not functioning as normal in some flying machines.
 - Add a recipe to fix Holystone with invalid metadata.
+- Fix the `autolaunch.bat` server file trying to goto an undefined label.

 ## Balance Adjustments: